ditrit/OGrEE-Tools/README.md

 Then login with the pop-up window to finalize the push:

 ![Login Window](/image_readme/login.PNG)

-You can also use the graphical interface of VS Code.

 If you have any issue, please follow the instructions on the following URL : https://unityatscale.com/unity-version-control-guide/how-to-setup-unity-project-on-github/
 ## Merge with the main branch